Skip to main content

 Example note that parses well:

 “pH was 7.2, chlorine at 3 ppm.
-Added 2 lbs shock and replaced the filter cartridge.
+Added 2 lbs shock.
 Pool looked clear, no algae.”

 This creates: